-This first week, you should try your best to make three observations on three different nights, all at almost exactly the SAME TIME.
-All three observations should be within 15 minutes of each other, not 15 minutes apart!
-Make a note to yourself about what you learn from this (hopefully something interesting) - it might come in handy later.
-TURN IN A COPY OF YOUR OBSERVATION SHEET at the beginning of class on Monday.
-Note that Week #2 set should begin on Monday, Sept 24th.
+On your first two nights, view the moon JUST AFTER SUNSET (1830hrs PDT?).
+Then, before next Wednesday, make another observation set at almost exactly the SAME TIME (all within 15 minutes of each other, not 15 minutes apart)!
+Make a note to yourself about what you learn from your data (hopefully something interesting) - it might come in handy later.
+TURN IN A COPY OF YOUR OBSERVATION SHEET at the beginning of class on Wednesday (4/5).